 - Conduct interdisciplinary scholarship toward enhancing the mental health of Ontario’s and Canada’s women, children and youth

-- To develop new models of faculty-student and faculty-faculty collaboration on scholarly initiatives
+- Develop new models of faculty-student and faculty-faculty collaboration on scholarly initiatives

-- To contribute to York University’s Faculty of Health’s advancement and initiatives from local to global levels.
+- Contribute to York University’s Faculty of Health’s advancement and initiatives from local to global levels.

 We are pleased to share with you KT outcomes of our ongoing project titled “COVID-19 PANDEMIC GUIDELINES FOR MENTAL HEALTH SUPPORT OF RACIALIZED WOMEN AT RISK OF GENDER-BASED VIOLENCE” (CIHR Knowledge Synthesis- 2020)